dgrisham/wenv/README.rst

 terminals in a given layout.
 This would require a bit more work than the shell function the SO post.

-At the same time, I had a simple system set up for managing aliases for different projects.
-Basically, I had a folder that contained projects' individual alias files.
-Those files contained whatever Zsh environment variables/functions I wanted to have defined for that project.
-This avoids putting a bunch of temporary or highly-specific aliases in my general Zsh aliases file, which I'd rather be accessible and general enough for people who might want to look at it.
-Then I just wrote a few Zsh commands that would let me easily create, edit, and source alias files.
+At the same time, I had a simple system set up for managing aliases with different domains.
+For example, I had a Python aliases file that defined useful functions for Python development (mainly creating and starting virtual environemnts).
+I also wrote alias files specific to certain projects, e.g. the `IPTB <https://github.com/ipfs/iptb>` development aliases defined the required `IPTB_ROOT` environment variable and additional functions to simplify IPTB and Docker startup, shutdown, and cleanup.
+Then I just had a few Zsh commands that would let me easily create, edit, and source these alias files.
+Organizing aliases in this way avoids putting a bunch of temporary or overly-specific aliases in my general Zsh aliases file, which I'd rather be accessible and general enough for people who might want to draw from it.

-Eventually, I decided to integrate a solution to my varied-tmux-startup conundrum with the project alias files.
-That way, the entire definition for a project (both its layout and its Zsh variables/functions) could be defined in one place.
-It turned out to be much more involved than I expected, though.
-One of the big reasons for this had to do with sourcing the project's alias in every pane/window of the tmux session.
-This requires maintaining enough state in tmux to know which aliases file to source, then running the proper commands to do so when a new pane or window opens.
+Eventually, I decided to integrate a solution to my varied-tmux-startup conundrum with the alias files.
+That way, the entire definition for a project (both its layout and its Zsh variables/functions) could exist in one place.
+This approach also presented the possibility of having a project's aliases defined in every tmux pane/window in a given session, which would

+1.  be much nicer than having to manually source the aliases in every pane that I needed them, while
+2.  maintaining a clean Zsh namespace by restricting the project's aliases to a given tmux session.

+Unfortunately, this turned out to be more involved than I'd expected.
+Sourcing a given aliases file in every pane of a tmux session required work on both the Zsh end (to tell tmux which aliases file to source) and the tmux end (to actually source the aliases in each pane).

-Other useful features also quickly became apparent to me as I started working on this.
-For example, I had a project that required a running Docker daemon.
+Other useful features also quickly became apparent as I started working on this approach.
+For example, the IPTB project I mentioned required a running Docker daemon.
 I didn't want Docker to run unless I was working on the project, but I didn't want to have to think about starting processes like that when I was about to work.
-So, I thought it'd be nice if I could include something in the project file that would let me automatically run commands like `sudo systemctl start docker` when I started working on the project and `sudo systemctl stop docker` when I was finished.
+So, I thought it'd be nice if I could include something in the IPTB project file that would let me automatically run commands like `sudo systemctl start docker` when I started working on the project and `sudo systemctl stop docker` when I was finished.

 Another potential feature that came to mind was the ability to wrap `Taskwarrior
 <https://taskwarrior.org/>`_ commands to show only the tasks associated with the